Nightbox: History

 Prominent Irish blogger, Nialler9, stated "All signs point to Nightbox as the most likely successors to Two Door Cinema Club's worldwide ubiquity".
 In August 2011, Nightbox made their debut appearance in the UK, with a headlining tour which included plays at Reading & Leeds Festivals.
 They also earned a slot at Ireland's Electric Picnic Festival where BBC exclaimed, "The glitchy synths and the guitars sound delightful... and by jove do they know how to write a hook", rating the performance an impressive 8/10.

 Nightbox have directly supported acts including Death From Above 1979 at their reunion, homecoming Toronto show in October 2011; Ellie Goulding; North-by-Northeast Music and Film Festival (NXNE) headliners Devo (July 2011); The Jesus and Mary Chain; Cults and Diamond Rings.
 From November 2011 – March 2012, Nightbox toured across Canada, Ireland and the UK supporting fellow Canadian artist Lights.
-Nightbox remixed Lights' single "Toes", released as an official bonus track on the iTunes Deluxe Edition of her second album 'Siberia'.
-In January 2013, Nightbox remixed Satellite Stories' "Helsinki Art Scene", released as part of the Finnish band's 'Singles Remixed EP'.
+Nightbox remixed Lights' single "Toes", released as an official bonus track on the iTunes Deluxe Edition of her second album Siberia.
+In January 2013, Nightbox remixed Satellite Stories' "Helsinki Art Scene", released as part of the Finnish band's Singles Remixed EP.

-A debut album slated for Spring 2013 did not materialize.
-In February 2014, the group announced 'The Panic Sequence' EP would be released on 22 April 2014 on Rare Beef Records.
+A debut album slated for the spring of 2013 did not materialize.
+In February 2014, the group announced The Panic Sequence EP would be released on 22 April 2014 on Rare Beef Records.
 Following the release of this EP, the group disbanded to pursue new projects.